aayushsrivastava9760/SocioLiz/README.md

 # SocioLiz
-A mern stack based social website .
+A mern stack based social website . make sure to change the link before making it public .

 ### env files